 The Commanders have a talented trio of wideouts in Terry McLaurin, Curtis Samuel and Jahan Dotson, two good backs in Brian Robinson Jr. and Antonio Gibson and now have one of the best offensive coordinators in the league in Eric Bieniemy.
 The Commanders will be exciting if they can find the right quarterback.

 Pete Carroll showed the NFL world last year that he didn't need Russell Wilson to be successful, as the Seahawks made the playoffs while the Denver Broncos did not.
 What I like about this situation in Seattle is that Richardson does not have to play right away.
-Seattle likes Geno Smith, and the veteran has said things are "looking very good" when it comes to a potential contract extension.
+Seattle likes Geno Smith, and the veteran has said things are when it comes to a potential contract extension.
 It's entirely possible that Richardson could sit more than one year.
 Smith gives Seattle that kind of flexibility.
 The Seahawks are getting better on defense, have a young back with massive potential in Kenneth Walker III and then, of course, D.K.
 Metcalf.

 The Lions turned the corner last year, as Dan Campbell led the franchise to their first winning record since 2017.
 Detroit also came close to making the postseason for the first time since 2016, and is clearly on the right track.
 Campbell likes Jared Goff, but he's not the "future" at the position.
 Richardson can sit behind him, learn from the veteran signal-caller as well as offensive coordinator Ben Johnson and then take over with Jameson Williams in a year or two.